 When you're looking for the best mattress, there are lots of things to consider.
 What size should it be?
 How much are you looking to spend?
 What kind of filling do you prefer?
 And also on that list should be firmness: are you looking for a mattress that's soft, medium or firm?

 Those terms, though, can be a little vague.
 So let's first define what we mean.
 In general, firmness is described between 1 and 10, where 10 is the firmest.
 This is the rating we use in our mattress reviews.
-To our knowledge, no one's ever produced a 1, 2, or 10.
-So in general, a soft mattress is going to be between 3 and 5, a medium mattress between 6 and 7, and a firm one between 7.5 and 9.
+We'd consider a 2-3 soft/plush, a 4 medium-soft, a 5-6 medium, a 7 medium-firm, and an 8-9 firm mattress.
+To our knowledge, no one's ever produced a 1 or 10.

 That said, note we say 'described' rather than 'measured' because there's generally no agreed way of measuring firmness.
 So, much like sizes for women's clothes, what's called a 6.5 by one manufacturer may feel the same as a 7.5 with another.
 In fact, some brands don't even describe the level of firmness at all!